An unlocked CPU comes with an unlocked clock multiplier, meaning that it can be overclocked quickly and easily.

-Picking the right CPU for your new gaming PC can be a confusing task if you don’t know what to pay attention to.
+Picking the right CPU for your new gaming PC can be quite confusing if you don’t know what to pay attention to.
 After all, when it comes to gaming, a CPU’s performance isn’t as easy to gauge as GPU performance is.
 Plus, there are a number of different features to keep in mind.

 One such feature that many will focus on when choosing a CPU is whether the CPU is locked or unlocked.

 So, how does an unlocked CPU differ from a locked one?
 Which should you pick?
 We’ll answer precisely that in this guide, so read on!

 Table of ContentsShow